denoland/deno/ext/kv/README.md

 An HTTP `Authorization` header in the format `Bearer <ephemeral-token>` must be included in all requests to the data plane.
 The value of `<ephemeral-token>` is the `token` field from the metadata exchange response.

+An HTTP header `x-deno-database-id` (or `x-transaction-domain-id` in v1) must be included in all requests to the data plane.
+The value of this header is the `databaseId` field from the metadata exchange response.

 ### Error handling